Aetas/justadd.coffee/README.md

 Convert to multi-page layout.
 Might actually switch to a different layout in general.
 Probs a better idea.
 I'd need to learn Jekyll or Ghost or some such though.
 Which would be both easier and more boring.

+Yeah, I don't think I'm going to do Ghost/etc. No blog-like layout (who needs interaction anyway?) but a portfolio-style post.

 ## License
 Licensed under Apache 2.0 and MIT (I need to come back to this)